 But of course the Manchu lacked the knowledge, experience, and skill as well as qualified personnel needed to run the huge Chinese empire in the most appropriate way, this is, the Chinese way.
 That is why in 1648, for instance, less than 16 percent of the total leadership ranking higher than hoshuu administrators were Manchu.
 For two hundred years the Manchu did sit high at the top of the administrative system, but the government manicure was almost entirely worked by the Chinese in the most authentic Chinese tradition.

 Origin of the Manchus

 During the 5th century B.C, the region from which the Manchu came was inhabited by the Sushen.
 From 3rd century B.C, – 3rd century A.D, the Donghu, who had defeated the Hunnu, lived there.
 During the Koguryo and Yalu periods, the ancestors of the Manchus and the Koreans lived in the same country.
-Afterwards, Shenpi, Mohe, and Xi took over and, in the 7th century, they founded a state called Bohai, with its capital on the river Sungari.
+Afterward, Shenpi, Mohe, and Xi took over and, in the 7th century, they founded a state called Bohai, with its capital on the river Sungari.
 However, in 926 they were brought down by the Khitan, or proto-Mongols.